hopkinsbowman78/music_and_mental_health/README.md

 **Implication:** Music therapy should be personalized, as the effects of music on mental health are not uniform.
 While some individuals might find music therapeutic, others might experience no benefit or even a deterioration in their condition.
 Understanding a patient’s specific reactions to music is crucial for effective MT interventions.

 ### 4. Hours Spent on Music and Mental Health
+**Question:** How does the number of hours spent listening to music per day affect mental health?

+**Analysis:** Analyze the relationship between hours per day and mental health scores.

 + The data indicates a varying relationship between the number of hours spent listening to music and different mental health conditions.
 + Anxiety and Depression: There is a slight positive correlation between hours spent listening to music and higher levels of anxiety and depression.
 This could suggest that individuals with higher anxiety and depression may use music as a coping mechanism, though it might not always alleviate their symptoms.